b0ink/csgo-chaos-mod/README.md

 `sm_effect <Effect Name | Search Term>`
 - Brings up a menu of any effects containing the search term.

+`sm_effectcue <Effect Name | Search Term>`
+- Allows you to queue up effects to be triggered at the default effect interval.
+If the queue is empty, a random effect is picked as usual.

 `sm_randomeffect`
 - Instantly spawns a new effect, if allowed.